Chapter 1:

 Pressing her knees against Lucius’s spine, Naya covered her ears and closed her eyes.
 The spectre began glowing violent, unleashing a blinding light and an ear-piercing shriek.
 Lucius, who ripped his habit in the ensuing struggle, foamed at the mouth and went limp.
 Having rendered his victim unconscious, Ruxian enveloped the priest in mist.

 Ruxian began channelling, his ethereal body throbbing with effort.
-This was the first time since his test that he used this invasive power.
+It's been a while since he last used this invasive power.
 The information overload, the strain on his mind, and potential harm to the subject all contributed to his reluctance.
-For Lucius, however, he made an exception.
+In a previous life that seemed so distant, he always secured explicit consent from participants and went to incredible lengths to see them unharmed.
+He had no such reservations for Lucius.
+For this fat priest, he had only a contemptuous hatred that muddied his being in a murky red.

 Flowing through the small crack, Ruxian encountered yet more resistance resembling self-hypnosis, mental safeguards that repress memories.
 While not nearly as sturdy as the first layer, he needed to be careful.
 If he shattered the mind alongside the enchantments, then all would be lost.
 Tracing each lock with his ethereal fingers, Ruxian picked at them.
 Click after agonising click, Ruxian dismantled the obstacles until the dam collapsed, overwhelming him in a deluge of mental images.